JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 ### c) Emotion and Sentiment Analysis

+S. Buechel, S. Rücker, & U. Hahn, Udo \[2020\].
+Learning and evaluating emotion lexicons for 91 languages.
+In ACL 2020 – Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+July 5-10, 2020 (Virtual Event), pp. 1202-1217.

 S. Buechel & U. Hahn, Udo \[2018\].
 Word emotion induction for multiple languages as a deep multi-task learning problem.
 In NAACL-HLT 2018 -- Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 Volume 1: Long Papers.
 New Orleans, LA, USA, June 1-6, 2018, pp. 1907--1918.

 S. Buechel & U. Hahn \[2016\].
 Emotion analysis as a regression problem:
 Dimensional models and their implications on emotion representation and